ahmedmonged/A-B-test-compare-between-two-versions-/README.md

 # A/B test(Perform and analysie results)

-### Introduction about the project
+### Introduction to the project
-In this project there is two virson of websits old and new one with chnaged made we want to perform
+In this project, our goal is to determine if a new version of a website page outperforms an old version.
+To achieve this, we conduct an experiment where we collect data on visitor behavior from both pages.
+We then analyze the data using an A/B test to determine if there is a statistically significant improvement.
+By applying practical statistics, we can make an informed decision on whether the new version should be implemented or not.

 ### what is an A/B test?
 An A/B test, also known as a split test, is a statistical experiment used to compare two different versions of a webpage, email, or any other marketing asset.
 The goal of an A/B test is to determine which version performs better in terms of a specific metric, such as click-through rate, conversion rate, or revenue.